Breastfeeding is a mother’s gift to herself, her baby and the earth.Pamela K. Wiggins

 - Breastfeeding can be overwhelming.
 Your newborn will have to be fed very frequently, so this means that you and your breast have to be available almost 24/7.
 You might not even feel like going out without the baby because no one can give him milk other than you.

-- You should always be on the lookout for your diet.
+- You should always be paying attention to your diet.
 Remember, whatever you eat and drink can have cause reaction in your baby.
 This also includes prescription medicines for some illnesses.
 Always inform your practitioner that you are nursing so he can prescribe medicine that is safe for breastfeeding moms.

 - Some people are not comfortable with you breastfeeding your baby in their presence.
 This is a normal reaction, especially when you are in public.
 There are breastfeeding rooms available in some establishments that you can use to feed your baby.
 However, babies cannot wait when they are hungry.
 In this case, you can use nursing clothes and covers, which are readily available today.